-- (1) Summary of Significant Accounting Policies. - a.
+(1) Summary of Significant Accounting Policies.

+a.
 Financial Reporting Entity.

-Chickasaw County is a political subdivision of the State of Mississippi.
-The county is governed by an elected five-member Board of Supervisors.
+Chickasaw County, Mississippi (the County) is a political subdivision of the State of Mississippi.
+The County is governed by an elected five-member Board of Supervisors.
 Accounting principles generally accepted in the United States of America require Chickasaw County to present these financial statements on the primary government and its component units which have significant operational or financial relationships with the county.